ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 * Better Performance - Better Performance is the default slider mode that slightly favours performance over battery life and is appropriate for users who want to trade-off power for better performance of applications
 * Best Performance - Best Performance prioritizes performance over battery life

-Table 45 Power Management Design Decisions for all agencies and implementation types.
+Power Management Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---